BurgerMinus/EndpointManagement/readme.txt

 Installation instructions:
-1. Download the GodotModLoader zip from https://github.com/GodotModding/godot-mod-loader/releases if you haven't already
+1. Download the GodotModLoader zip from https://github.com/GodotModding/godot-mod-loader/releases if you haven't already done so.
-2. Download the latest zip release or download the 'mods_unpacked' folder as a zip file
+2. Download the latest zip release or download the 'mods_unpacked' folder as a zip file.
-3. Create a folder called "mods" in your game directory (next to RAM.exe and RAM.pck) and place the mod zip in the mods folder
+3. Create a folder called "mods" in your game directory (next to RAM.exe and RAM.pck) and place the zip in the "mods" folder.

 EM1 CPU Changes:
 - Health increased from 3000 to 5000 and CPU will perform 4 "super moves" instead of 2
 - Ram attack has increased speed and acceleration, and no longer provides a damage multiplier
 - Explosion waves travel twice as quickly
-- Laser attack turns more quickly, extends further, and is done twice
+- Laser attack turns more quickly, extends further, deals more damage, and is done twice
 - CPU can no longer be moved when standing in the middle of the arena for certain moves
 - Homing pound attack can no longer be interrupted
 - Summons 4/6 enemies at once instead of 2